OpenCTI-Platform/docs/docs/administration/parameters.md

 In cluster mode, the fact that a manager appears as enabled means that it is active in at least one node.

 ![parameters_tools](assets/parameters_tools.png)

-Configure analytics providers (at the moment only Google analytics v4).